Trekels/vue2-calendar/README.md

 Now all is in place to use the component in your project.

-### Usaged
+### Usage

-Now you can use the component like show below, the events are emitted by the top component in the plugin but are also available on an event bus trough out the application.
-The more fixed config like locale, language and so on can be configured on initialization.
+The component is used like shown below.
+Page specific config and data is passed trough properties, the app level config like locale ,firstDay ,... can be configured on initialization trough the config object.
+All events can be bound to the parent but are available through the complete application trough an event bus.

 ```html
 <vue-calendar